Woman Looking at Abstract Art Gallery

 Pros Cons

-Strong historical price appreciation $15,000 minimum investment (may be negotiable)
+Strong historical price appreciation $15,000 minimum investment for first-time investors (may be negotiable)

 Diversification High fees, similar to hedge funds